Frequently Asked Questions

 5. Do I have to reformat my bcache drive to use the new bcachefs ?
 To use the caching device (cdev) with the new bcachefs, you will need to reformat it.
 In principle this should not be a problem, as they can be removed from a backing device (bdev/bcache).

-If you wish to reuse the backing device (bdev/bcache), you can't this is nolonger an option.
+If you wish to reuse the backing device (bdev/bcache), you can't - this is no longer an option.

 If you wish to use bcachefs as a filesystem you will have to format the backing device (bdev/bcache) with the new filesystem.